 GeneCards Summary for S100A6 Gene

 S100A6 (S100 Calcium Binding Protein A6) is a Protein Coding gene.
-Diseases associated with S100A6 include capillariasis and cutaneous ganglioneuroma.
-Among its related pathways are DNA Damage and Ca, cAMP and Lipid Signaling.
+Diseases associated with S100A6 include endometrial cancer and cutaneous ganglioneuroma.
+Among its related pathways are Gastric cancer network 2 and Prostaglandin Synthesis and Regulation.
 GO annotations related to this gene include calcium ion binding and calcium-dependent protein binding.
 An important paralog of this gene is S100A12.